Themes

 }

 Themes cannot be switched at runtime.
 Although a project may have multiple themes, only one can be applied for the UI.
-However, there are ways to switch between variants of the same theme and load dynamically additional styles on top of a theme.
+However, there are ways to switch between variants of the same theme and load dynamically additional styles on top of a theme. |

 Application Theme

-For use in an application, the theme folder is placed inside the frontend/themes folder, with a name of your choosing.
+folder.
 Jmix application projects created using Studio have a predefined theme folder with the same name as the project itself.

 styles.css

-@import url('./my-project.css');
+@import url('my-project.css');

 Reusable Theme